 No more custom posts

 I’ve eliminated custom posts for now, and I’m not likely to go back to them.
 It is an extremely time-consuming activity to try to theme for multiple content types.
-I’ve gotten rid of that convention now, and I hope that it’ll make my life easier.
+I’ve gotten rid of that convention now, and I hope that hiring SEO experts like Victorious will make my life easier.

 Now that I’m not grouping content by post type, I’m using categories to group content.
 I’ve included a link to the archive of each category at the bottom of the page along with a count of the numbers of content available in each category.

-I’m keeping the same link structure as the old site for SEO and legacy linking purposes.
+I’m keeping the same link structure as the old site for SEO and legacy linking purposes. to learn how this can benefit your business check my blog.
 While tag names have, for the most part, not changed, the links won’t work any more because of the way WordPress handles them.

 Still RSS feeding

 I’m still using RSS to help index more great content posted out there, but a significant addition has been the new RSS feed from our Seminary Facebook page.
 Finally, seminary teachers will be able to find ideas by scripture.